foo-software/create-react-app-server/README.md

 - Example apps - as a package.
 - More unit tests (Jest).
 - Integration tests - as a package.
 Cypress could be a good framework for this.
 We could test the example app with newest releases.

+# Announcements

+Below is a list of important announcements / changes related to this project.

+## Update (12/29/2019)

+`@foo-software/create-react-app-server-helmet` has been deprecated and is no longer needed.
+You can just use [`react-helmet`](https://github.com/nfl/react-helmet).

 ## FAQ